50 Best Gifts For Hikers & Outdoors Enthusiasts

 Obviously not a necessity, but these make a nice “stocking stuffer” type gift.
 They really come in handy if you know someone that likes to navigate the old-fashioned way, with a compass and map.
 Taking notes for directions and calculations is important, even if it’s raining.

-These are easily the most underrated item for hiking.
+These are easily the most underrated item on our every list of gifts for hikers.
 There’s no telling when a water bottle may leak in your bag and you’ll need help cleaning.
 Even if there isn’t a mess, people sweat hiking and having a quick dry towel (especially one that’s machine washable) is a blessing to have.

 I went hiking in Israel and regret not getting one of these earlier on.
 I got sunburnt on my neck despite wearing sunscreen, while the people I was hiking with had no hint of sunburn (they remembered their caps).
 You don’t need to hike in the middle east for these to come in handy though, the sun beats down everywhere and any hiker will love these!